strudelAndCoffee/vintage-etc/README.md

 (To verify that everything is installed, check that the "package-lock.json" file exists in the root directory of the repo.)

-Then, in MySQL shell, enter this command to connect to the database: `source db/schema.sql;`
+Then, log into MySQL shell, and enter this command to connect to the database: `source db/schema.sql;`

 ## Tests

 First, you must add your MySQL username and password to the ".env" file.
-You can find this file in the root directoryof the repo.
+You can find this file in the root directory of the repo.

 Then from the terminal, enter this command to seed the database with test data: `npm run seed`